FAQ for CO-OP Students

 Are there jobs in the private sector for all programs?

-There are a many private-sector opportunities for students in certain faculties—Engineering and Science, for example, as well some programs at the Telfer School of Management.
+There are many private-sector opportunities for students in certain faculties—Engineering and Science, as well some programs at the Telfer School of Management.
+Note that these opportunities may be at the national or international level.
 In faculties such as Arts and Social Sciences, most employment opportunities are with the federal government.

 Can I do a placement in my own country?